 Hibiscus and mint are a flavor match made in heaven.
 Hibiscus’s wonderfully tart taste pleasantly neutralizes any bad taste from chemo drugs, plus it is rich in vitamin C, beta-carotene and antioxidant flavonoids, while... mint aids digestion.
 As an added bonus, this tea is delicious hot or cold.

-1. Put the dried hibiscus flowers into a large teapot and cover with boiling water.
+Put the dried hibiscus flowers into a large teapot, and cover with boiling water.
 Add the mint.
 Cover and leave to steep for 5-10 minutes.

-2. If you are drinking the tea hot, pour it into a cup through a strainer, add a couple more mint leaves, stir in sugar or honey to taste.
-For iced tea, pour into a quart jug or carafe through a strainer.
-Stir in the sugar if using until it is dissolved.
-Add more cool water if needed, cover with plastic wrap and leave to cool in the fridge.
-Serve over ice garnished with mint leaves.
+If you are drinking the tea hot, pour it into a cup through a strainer, add a couple more mint leaves, and stir in sugar or honey to taste.
+For iced tea, pour into a quart jar or carafe through a strainer.
+Stir in the sugar, if using, until it is dissolved.
+Add more cool water if needed, cover, and leave to cool in the fridge.
+Serve over ice, garnished with mint leaves.

 Dried hibiscus flowers are available at most health food stores and specialty markets, as well as some grocery stores — usually in the aisle with bulk tea and spices.